nstefan/yastwai/CONTRIBUTING.md

 # 3. Run linting checks
 ./scripts/ai-clippy.sh --fix

-# 4. Create a properly formatted commit
+# 4. Preview the commit (for user review)
+./scripts/ai-commit.sh --mode=preview "Add feature X" "Add support for feature X that does Y" "Original request" "First I did this, then I did that" "Had to overcome this issue, resolved by using this approach"

+# 5. Execute the commit (after user approval)
-./scripts/ai-commit.sh "Add feature X" "Add support for feature X that does Y" "Original request" "First I did this, then I did that" "Had to overcome this issue, resolved by using this approach"
+./scripts/ai-commit.sh --mode=execute "Add feature X" "Add support for feature X that does Y" "Original request" "First I did this, then I did that" "Had to overcome this issue, resolved by using this approach"

-# 5. Build and test
+# 6. Build and test
 cargo build --release
 cargo test
 ```